Base trait of all atomic references, no matter the type.

 Atomic references wrapping any values implementing

-of the JVM that's the semantic of compareAndSet
+of the JVM that's the semantic of compareAndSet.
+This behavior

 is kept consistent even on top of Scala.js / Javascript.